-4 Contact Information
+Contact Information

-This section contains phone numbers and the person's email address.
-Note that if the phone number has SMS enabled, you'll see a speech bubble icon.
+This section contains phone numbers and email addresses.
+Note that if the phone number has SMS enabled you'll see an icon made up of two speech balloons.
 Also, if this page is loaded on a mobile device, the phone numbers will appear as links to enable 'Click-To-Call'.

-5 Email Address
+6 Email Address